NBC Radio Network: Other programming ventures

-Monitor would be succeeded with another major programming investment: the NBC News and Information Service (NIS).
-Conceived by NBC Radio president Jack G. Thayer as a secondary network for local stations wishing to adopt an all-news radio format, NIS would supply up to 55 minutes of news content per hour to stations.
+Monitor was succeeded with another major programming investment: the NBC News and Information Service (NIS).
+Conceived by NBC Radio president Jack G. Thayer as a secondary network for local stations wishing to adopt an all-news radio format, NIS supplied up to 55 minutes of news content per hour to stations.
 Thayer described NIS as "an over-all restyling" of NBC Radio providing "a more contemporary feel".
 While the main NBC Radio Network had been losing money in recent years, Thayer stressed NIS was not to replace it, nor was the main network threatened with closure.
 NBC assigned NIS to all but one of their FM stations—WNWS in New York (the former WNBC-FM), WNIS in Chicago (the former WJOI) and KNAI in San Francisco (the former KNBR-FM); WRC in Washington also became an affiliate, while WKYS (the former WRC-FM) assumed WRC's existing Top 40 format.
 Other major affiliates included WBAL-FM in Baltimore, KHVH in Honolulu, KQV in Pittsburgh and KRUX in Glendale–Phoenix.